 - Pint-Sized Kid: Without his pointed hairstyle he'd most likely be shorter than Goku Jr.

 - Warrior Prince: Technically he's this since he is descended (however distantly) from Saiyan royalty, but it's unlikely he even knows it.

-A Japanese high school student from a more realistic Earth where the Dragon Ball series is fictional.
+A Japanese high school student from a more realistic Earth where the Dragon Ball series is fictional, who appears in the Spin-Off manga Dragon Ball: That Time I Got Reincarnated as Yamcha!.
 After a potentially fatal accident, he is resurrected in the Dragon Ball world as Yamcha shortly before Goku starts his training with Master Roshi.
 Realizing Yamcha's fate throughout the series, the student seeks to make Yamcha a stronger fighter than Goku this time around.

 - Alternate Self: "Yamcha" is this to Yamcha, as he is stronger, more savvy thanks to his Medium Awareness and more diligent when it comes to training than he ever was.
 He also lacks the facial scars of the original, presumably due to not doing the same training prior to the 23rd World Martial Arts tournament.